nens/nens-meta/doc/tools.md

 Tox (without any options) also runs the tests that pytest runs, only with less verbosity and for (optionally) multiple python versions.
 The tests are the same, though.

-## Coverage
+## Coverage (for python projects)

 Configured in `pyproject.toml`, run via `tox -e coverage`.
-Shows the coverage as a textual summary and generates `htmlcov/index.html` for a nice visual representation. *If* configured to do so, coverage will warn you if the coverage is lower than the configured minimum level.
+Shows the coverage as a textual summary and generates `htmlcov/index.html` for a nice visual representation.

+*If* configured to do so, coverage will warn you if the coverage is lower than the configured minimum level.
+In [.nens.toml](config-files.md#nenstoml), the `minimum_coverage` setting in `[tox]` can be set for this.

 ## Pre-commit